 Refinancing To Pay Off Your Loan Sooner Example

 3. Stop Paying for Mortgage Insurance

-In an example, say you’re buying a home for $300,000 with a 5% down payment, which is $15,000.
-You finance the remaining $285,000 with a 30-year, fixed-rate mortgage that has an interest rate of 3%.
-Assuming the home’s value remains stable, you would have to pay PMI for 82 months — almost seven years — before your equity reaches the 20% mark of $60,000.
-If your PMI payment is $50 per month, you’ll pay a total of $4,100 for insurance.
+Say you bought your home for $300,000 and made a 5% down payment, which is $15,000.
+You finance the remaining $285,000 with a 30-year fixed-rate mortgage that has an interest rate of 7%.
+You’d have to pay PMI for 130 months — almost 11 years — before your equity would reach the 20% mark of $60,000.
+If your PMI payment is $75 per month, you’d pay a total of $9,750 for insurance in that time.

-4. Save on Total Interest
+4. Save On Total Interest

 With a fixed-rate mortgage, your interest rate and monthly payment are set for the life of the loan.
 Escrow payments for taxes and insurance can change, but the principal and interest payments do not, ensuring some long-term financial predictability.

 Some homeowners may borrow equity with a cash-out refinance, which means they take out a bigger mortgage based on the current value of their home, repay their old loan, and keep the difference.
 This often increases the monthly payment or loan term, but can help homeowners afford major expenses such as home improvements or renovations, unexpected medical bills, or college tuition.